 Overview

-Leo J. Hauguel, CISSP, NSA‑IAM, founded the Sonoran Desert Security User Group (SDSUG) on September 25, 2001.
+Leo J. Hauguel, CISSP, NSA‑IAM, founded SDSUG on September 25, 2001.
 It is the longest‑standing security community in Arizona, based in Phoenix, Arizona.

-What began as a practitioner‑driven community supported by Computer Associates International (now CA Technologies) quickly became one of the most active, largest, and enduring security user groups in the world.
-Even after CA Technologies discontinued global user‑group support in May 2012, SDSUG remained the largest and most engaged of its kind — a testament to the community Leo built and sustained.
+What began as a practitioner‑driven community supported by global software company Computer Associates International (which later became CA Technologies) quickly grew into one of the most active, largest, and enduring security communities in the world.
+Even after CA Technologies discontinued global security community support in May 2012, SDSUG remained the largest and most engaged of its kind — a testament to the community Leo built and sustained.

 For decades, members have simply referred to SDSUG as “Leo’s group.”
 It is a reflection of the trust, consistency, and integrity he brought to the Arizona security community.
 Under his leadership, SDSUG became the longest‑standing security community in the state and a model for practitioner‑first collaboration.